essc/clp_foss4g_workshop/source/qgis_raster_rectify.rst

 .. change screenshots and sample data sto SouthCot

-Georeferencing also known as :term:`Rectification` is a process of defining the real world location of a set of data.
+Georeferencing also known as `Rectification` is a process of defining the real world location of a set of data.
 In GIS, when data from different sources need to be combined and then used, it is important to have a common referencing system.